Cartorhynchus: Skull

-Cartorhynchus had an unusually short and constricted snout, which only occupied half of the skull's length, and a deep jaw.
+Cartorhynchus had an unusually short and constricted snout, which occupied only half of the skull's length, and a deep jaw.
 The tip of the snout was only 6 mm wide.
 Unlike most reptiles, its nasal bone reached the front of the snout.
 Due to its likewise elongated premaxilla, its bony nostrils were located relatively far back on the skull, and its frontal bone also lacked an expansion at its rear outer corner.
 All of these characteristics were shared with its close relative Sclerocormus.
 However, unlike the latter, the frontal bone did not contribute to the eye socket in Cartorhynchus; the prefrontal and postfrontal bones did not meet above the eye socket; and the location of the large hole for the pineal gland on the skull roof differed: it was at the contact between the frontal and parietal bones in Sclerocormus, but solely on the parietals in Cartorhynchus.
 Cartorhynchus also had a characteristically large hyoid bone.